Nightjar LogoSign in

 Frequently Asked Questions

 Can AI product photography really match studio quality?
 Yes.
-Current AI product photography tools produce images that are indistinguishable from professional studio photography for e-commerce listings.
-Nightjar's Compositions workflow locks lighting, framing, and camera settings to produce consistent, studio-grade results.
+Current AI product photography tools produce images that are difficult to distinguish from professional studio photography for e-commerce listings.
+Nightjar pairs a Photography Style (lighting, camera feel, mood) with a Composition (framing, angle, placement) to produce consistent, studio-grade results across a catalog.
 The 94% higher conversion rate associated with professional-quality photos applies equally to AI-generated images that meet the same quality standard.

 How much does AI product photography cost compared to traditional photography?
 Traditional product photography costs $115-175 per image when the full workflow is included (studio, photographer, shipping, retouching, coordination, reshoots).
 AI product photography with Nightjar costs approximately $0.10 per image plus a subscription fee.
 For a 200-SKU catalog with 6 images per product, that translates to roughly $174,000 traditionally versus $120 with Nightjar.

 Do Amazon and Shopify accept AI-generated product images?
 Yes.
 Both platforms accept AI-generated product images that meet their technical requirements.
-Nightjar outputs at 2048x2048 pixels with pure white backgrounds (RGB 255,255,255), exceeding Amazon's 1000px minimum and Shopify's 800px minimum for zoom functionality.
+Nightjar supports 1K, 2K, and 4K Generation targets and pure white backgrounds (RGB 255,255,255), exceeding Amazon's 1000px minimum and Shopify's 800px minimum for zoom functionality.
 The key requirement is that images accurately represent the product.

 How do you maintain brand consistency when using AI for product photos?
 Use a tool with built-in consistency systems.
-Nightjar's Photography Styles extract camera settings, lighting, shadows, angles, and mood from reference images and apply that exact aesthetic across every product in the catalog.
-This is fundamentally different from prompt-based tools where consistency depends on writing identical prompts every time.
+Nightjar's Photography Styles extract camera language, lighting, shadows, and mood from reference images and apply that aesthetic across every product in the catalog.
+Saving the full setup as a Recipe means the same Style, Composition, and output settings apply to every future Generation without rewriting the brief.

 What about color variants -- do I need to reshoot for every color?
-No. Nightjar's Color Variants feature changes product colors to exact hex codes while preserving shadows, folds, and texture.
+No. Nightjar's Recolor workflow (and the /color Edit Shortcut in the editor) changes product colors to exact hex codes while helping preserve shadows, folds, and texture.
 A brand with 50 products in 8 colors can generate all 2,400 variant images from 50 original photos.

 References